 18.7 An employee will have two (2) anniversary dates.
 One (1) the actual Date of Hire for the purpose of calculating retirement, seniority, vacation, and sick leave.
 And two (2) Promotion and/or Job classification date for calculating payroll and step increases.
 These two dates can be the same for a newer employee who has not promoted and/or changed job classifications.

 As of July 1, 2012 employees will receive any step increases qualified for based on their Promotion/Job classification anniversary date.

+TA: 05-31-17

 19.0.
 Physical Fitness